symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions.rst

 *************

 - Finish :doc:`creating an escrow with aggregate bonded transaction guide <creating-an-escrow-with-aggregate-bonded-transaction>`
-- Received some aggregate bonded transaction
+- Have received an aggregate bonded transaction
-- NEM2-SDK
-- A text editor or IDE
-- An account with XEM
+- Have one :ref:`account with cat.currency <setup-getting-a-test-account>`

 ************************
 Let’s get into some code